-Important: The live event will be recorded and all registrants will be sent a link for the recording.
+Important: The live webinar will be recorded and sent to everyone who buys a ticket.
+We have applied for CERPs.

 To register for a webinar, please click on the link to register for that webinar located in the "I want to attend" field above.
 Webinar registrations can only be submitted online and payment must be made with a Credit Card.
 After your payment is processed, you will receive your a link that you must click in order to complete your registration.
 Once you click the link, you must complete the registration process by the registration deadline or you will not receive the login information for the webinar.
 You will not be able to sign on to the webinar until you complete this step of the registration process.
 After you complete this second step in the registration process, you will then receive an email confirmation with the link to join the webinar.